-Like so many wedding related questions there is so much choice out there that it can become a little overwhelming.
+Like so many wedding-related questions there is so much choice of wedding venue types out there that it can become a little overwhelming.

 This might at least help you narrow down the type of wedding venue you are looking for and take away some of the overwhelming choices.

 Wedding Venue Types.

 A very popular choice mainly I think because they can offer the “one-stop-shop” approach to your wedding day.

 Not only the obvious option of having accommodation for the couple and their wedding guests but they have things like onsite catering, wedding planners/coordinators and most of the facilities you could ever think of.

 If not they will have partners and recommended suppliers for everything from room dressing and florists to photographers and DJs.

 There is also a hotel out there to suit every budget and style.
 Many offer some of the unique add ons that the rest of the choices have as their main selling feature.

 Some hotels are very specialised in weddings, catering to a few hundred each year while others will only host a handful, there are both good and bad sides to both and your choice of hotel wedding venue will be as unique as you.

 These have been so popular that there are many newly built versions of the traditional barn conversions built specifically to host weddings.